 • This should be the NCP in the country in which the beneficiary is located.
-Please find the list of contacts here.
+Please retrieve the contact details of your NCP here.

-7. You have read the MSCA-IF Guide for Applicants 2018
+7. You have read the MSCA-IF Guide for Applicants 2019

 • This contains the rules and conditions for the Call, drafting instructions for Parts A, Part B1 & B2.